-Designing a real-time whole-class game mode to reclaim in-class math time.
-Quick Quiz drove a +6% lift in teacher activation and repositioned Prodigy from a "free time" game to an in-class review tool.
+End-to-end design of a whole-class game mode that increased Prodigy usage in classrooms, drove a +6% lift in teacher activation, and repositioned Prodigy from a "free time" game to an in-class review tool.

 Click to expand